Regional Victoria is going vegan

 If you’re a city dweller, you’ll have noticed vegan food has been well and truly making its presence known in the Melbourne food scene for some years now.

-However, travel a few hours in any direction and you’ll find that regional Victoria isn’t being left out.
+But it’s not all happening in the city.
+Travel a few hours in any direction and you’ll find that regional Victoria isn’t being left out.
 From decadent sweet treats to nourishing brunches (and even cheese platters), our regions are offering up something different, and always delicious.

 Take our tour of regional Victoria’s growing vegan food scene.